How many chromosomes are present in a human cell before mitosis b... | Channels for Pearson+

 Understand that human cells are diploid, meaning they have two sets of chromosomes, one from each parent.

-Recognize that the total number of chromosomes in a typical human somatic cell is 46, which includes 22 pairs of autosomes and 1 pair of sex chromosomes.
+Recall that the total number of chromosomes in a typical human somatic cell is 46.

-Before mitosis begins, the cell is in the interphase stage, during which the DNA is replicated.
-However, the number of chromosomes remains the same, at 46, because each chromosome is duplicated into two sister chromatids.
+Before mitosis begins, a human cell is in the interphase stage, where the DNA has already been replicated.

-Differentiate between the number of chromosomes and chromatids: after DNA replication, there are 46 chromosomes, but each consists of two sister chromatids, making a total of 92 chromatids.
+Even though the DNA is replicated, the number of chromosomes remains the same at 46, but each chromosome now consists of two sister chromatids.

-Conclude that the number of chromosomes in a human cell before mitosis begins is 46, as the question asks for the number of chromosomes, not chromatids.
+Therefore, the number of chromosomes present in a human cell before mitosis begins is 46.

 Watch next